matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 It is possible to add additional properties to the `m.mentions` object, e.g. a foreseeable usecase would be a `roles` property which could include values such as `admins` or `mods`.
 Defining this in detail is left to a future MSC.

+### Cancelling notifications

+It maybe useful for a future MSC to investigate cancelling notifications if a user's mentioned is removed while [editing events](#impact-on-edits).
+This could be quite difficult as it is unclear if the mentioned user has already receive the notification or not.

 ## Alternatives